HassanUsman/RecyclerViewSample/README.md

 RecyclerViewSample
 ===================================

-A sample that demonstrates to use RecyclerView in your app
+A sample that demonstrates to use RecyclerView in your app.

 Screenshots
 -------------